civican/legisinfo/42-1/bills/C-77/bill_text.md

 **(3)** The military judge shall, on request by a victim of the alleged offence, cause a copy of the direction to be given to the victim.

-> **Explanatory Note**:
-> New.

 ### Section 24

 Sections 160 to 161.1 of the Act are replaced by the following:

 ### Section 160

-In this Division, **commanding officer**, in respect of **a** person **charged with having committed a service offence or a service infraction**, means the commanding officer of the person and includes an officer who is empowered by regulations made by the Governor in Council to act as the commanding officer of the person.
+In this Division, **commanding officer**, in respect of a person charged with having committed a service offence or a service infraction, means the commanding officer of the person and includes an officer who is empowered by regulations made by the Governor in Council to act as the commanding officer of the person.

 #### Laying of Charge

 ### Section 161

-  ****(1)**** Proceedings against a person who is alleged to have committed a service offence **or a service infraction** are commenced by the laying of a charge in accordance with regulations made by the Governor in Council.
+  **(1)** Proceedings against a person who is alleged to have committed a service offence or a service infraction are commenced by the laying of a charge in accordance with regulations made by the Governor in Council.

   **(2)** If the person is retained in custody or released from custody with conditions, a charge must be laid as expeditiously as the circumstances permit.